RoozbehBandpey/Ahab/CKA/08_networking.md

 The worker nodes exposes services for external access on ports `30000` to `32767`

 The ETCD server is on its own port `2379`

+## Pod Networking

+Kubernetes expects every pod to get its own unique IP address.
+Every pod should be able to reach every other pod within the same node using IP addresses.
+Every pod should be able to reach every other pod on other nodes as well.

+There are many networking solution out there that implement this model.

+## CNI in Kubernetes

+The CNI plugin must be invoked by components within kubernetes responsible for creating containers, because that component must invoke the appropriate network plugin after the container is created.
+The CNI plugin is configured within kubelet service within each node in the cluster.
+If you look at the kubelet service file `kubelet.service` you'll see an option set to CNI `--network-plugin=cni` You can also view this option in kubelet service `ps aux | grep kubelet`.

+## WeaveWorks